-After the dilemma phase is completed, you and your opponent take turns establishing outposts, headquarters and stations (and any related sites) in their native quadrant.
+After the dilemma phase is completed, you and your opponent take turns establishing seedable outposts, headquarters, and stations (and any related sites) in their native quadrant.
 Facilities with a Γ Gamma or Δ Delta icon are native to those quadrants; facilities without either icon are native to the Alpha Quadrant.
-(Although they may seed only in their native quadrant, they may be built during the play phase in any quadrant, if appropriate.)
 Place each of your Facility cards face up in front of a mission on your side of the spaceline.

-You may not seed or build a facility at any location where you already have a facility.
-(However, you could have two facilities at the same location as a result of moving or commandeering one later.)
-Both players may each have a facility at the same location.
+You may not seed or build a facility at any location where you already have a facility (unless one allows the other to "co-exist" there).
+Both players may each seed a facility at the same location.

-Outposts - Most outposts state "Seed one" in game text, allowing each player to seed only one copy of that outpost card.
-An outpost may be seeded or built at either a planet or a space mission, but only if that mission includes the appropriate affiliation icon (e.g., a Cardassian outpost may not be placed at a Bajoran-only mission).
-Affiliated outposts may not be established at missions with no affiliation icons, even if attemptable by "any crew" or "any Away Team."
+Outposts - Most outposts state "Seed one" in game text, allowing each player to seed only one copy of that Outpost card.
+(You may build more during the game if the text allows it.)
+An outpost may be seeded (or built) at either a planet or a space mission, seeded by either player, but only if that mission includes the appropriate affiliation icon (e.g., a Cardassian outpost may not be placed at a Bajoran-only mission).
 Outposts may never be established at any affiliation's homeworld.
 You may not use your opponent's outposts unless a card specifically allows it.
 (Special interim rules apply to the Borg Outpost.)